 LE 402.
 Strategic Management.
+(CIP: 52.0211)

-The capstone course for the Leadership and Administration major.
+3 hours The capstone course for the Leadership and Administration major.
 Students integrate knowledge and skills learned in previous courses to demonstrate the ability to lead an organization.
 The student will conduct a management audit of an organization and develop a report with recommendations for improving that organization.

-Prerequisites: LE 302, LE 303, LE 401.
+Prerequisites: LE 301, LE 302, LE 401.